-Monaco Coach Corporation is not the author of this chart and makes no representation or warranty concerning the accuracy of the information disclosed by the chart.
-Monaco is not responsible for the accuracy of the information disclosed or for any errors within the Tire Inflation Chart.
+Monaco Coach Corporation is not the author if this chart and make no representation or warranty concerning the accuracy of the information disclosed by the chart.
+Monaco Coach Corporation is not responsible for the accuracy of the information disclosed or for any errors within the Tire Inflation Chart.